imlucas/node-mambo/docs/guide.md

  * `JSONField` - Arrays or Objects.
 Stored as StringField.
  * `BooleanField` - Stored as NumberField.

+### Connecting to Dynamo

+Models expose a connect method:

+    model.connect(key, secret, prefix, region)

+As you would expect, to connect to dynamo you'll need to provide an AWS key and secret.
+Connecting is synchronous and emits a `connect` event for extensibility.

+Prefix is a table name prefix for easily running multiple environments with the same table names.

+Region's are not fully supported yet.

+Currently, each model connects indepently, but it is probably a good idea to add a top level `mambo.connect` method like mongoose.

 ### Inserting Documents

 `Model.insert` provides a nice wrapper for calling `PutItem`: